 Clearly, advances in modern medicine have made breast cancer treatment less invasive, but still highly effective.
 Breast cancer remains a significant risk for women in the United States, but we are slowly turning the tide toward prevention and long-term survival.
 Women can significantly affect their own survival by following the screening recommendations of the American Cancer Society.
 All women should have a yearly mammogram after age 40, a yearly clinical breast exam, and they should perform monthly self exams.
 Together, we can continue to decrease the incidence of breast cancer in our nation.

-Ray Rudolph, M.D., MPH, FACS, is a surgeon and co-founder of Memorial Health University Physicians – Center for Breast Care.
+Ray Rudolph, M.D., is a retired surgeon and co-founder of Memorial Health University Physicians -- Center for Breast Care.
 It is the only facility in the region that specializes exclusively in the treatment of breast conditions.
 To request an appointment or learn more, call the Center for Breast Care at 912-350-2700.